LuisAxel/AI-Generated-Text-Catcher/README.md

 **[https://54.196.179.187/](https://54.196.179.187/)**

+Please note that the public IPv4 address may change periodically.
+If you encounter any issues or need assistance, feel free to contact the contributors of the project.

-Feel free to use this web application to analyze text and identify AI-generated content quickly and efficiently.
+Use this web application to analyze text and identify AI-generated content quickly and efficiently.

 ## Project Structure